Survey of Paint-by-Number Puzzle Solvers

 Limitations: None.

 Description: This is an open-source C-language solver that can handle color puzzles and triddlers as well as traditional paint-by-number solvers.
+It was probably one of the first really good solvers published on the web.
 The code is richly commented, but in Czech.
 English documentation is minimal.
 The documentation claims the line solver has linear complexity.
 Can read two different file formats.
 A number of test puzzles are included.

 Set-up: It's all in one C file.
 Compile it and you're ready to go.
 I ran my tests like